AliceO2Group/Monitoring/doc/system-implementation.md

  - [Write HTTP](https://collectd.org/wiki/index.php/Plugin:Write_HTTP) - Formats data JSON and send over HTTP (supported by custom-made Flume handler)

 ### 3.2 Apache Flume - Collection and routing
-The large amount of monitoring data generated from the O<sup>2</sup> Facility requires a high-performance collection and aggregation.
-The  goal of this component is to receive monitoring data from the sensors (collectD) and O<sup>2</sup> processes (Monitoring library) and route them towards one of the following tools (as shown in Figure 2):
+The  goal of this component is to receive monitoring data from the sensors (collectD) and O<sup>2</sup> processes (via Monitoring library) and route them towards one of the following tools (as shown in Figure 2):
 - Historical storage (InfluxDB)
 - Near real-time dashboard (Grafana)
 - Alarming (Riemann)